Alec-Stashevsky/blocklength/README.md

 # Simulate AR(1) time series
 series <- stats::arima.sim(model = list(order = c(1, 0, 0), ar = 0.5),
                            n = 500, rand.gen = rnorm)

+# Coerce time series to data.frame (not necessary)
+data <- data.frame("AR1" = series)
 ```

 Now, we can find the optimal block-length to perform a block-bootstrap.
-We do this using two methods.
+We do this using the three available methods.

 ### 1. The Hall, Horowitz, and Jing (1995) “HHJ” Method